Throughout the conference there will be stalls, art exhibitions, quiet chill-out rooms, and more.

 Trading in youth : from male violence to activism

 The system of prostitution is based on the exploitation of the most vulnerable, starting with girls and young women.
 In the Netherlands, where pimping is legal, 50% of the persons in the escort sector started when they were younger than 20 years old.
 The lack of action against prostitution and male violence, coupled with a persistent rape culture and a reality of economic inequalities between women and men, puts younger women at risk.

 In this context, sex trade survivors share their stories and take action to raise awareness of the public and of young people.
+Frontline NGOs develop targeted actions towards young women and girls, and raise awareness on the impact of the system of prostitution on youth and on all women.
 Feminist youth organisations have also mobilised in several countries, to bring their voices about a reality that concerns them directly.